keitax/keitax-net-blog-deployment/README.md

-# keitax-net-blog-deployment
+# keitam-blog-deployment

-A bosh deployment manifest of keitax.net Blog
+A bosh deployment manifest of keitam's Blog